andriusstank/downhill/intro/part2.md

   (✕) :: u -> v -> u ✕ v
 ~~~

-If `f` represents linear map $f: U \to V$ and `x :: U`,
+If `f` represents linear map $U \to V$ and `u :: U`,
-then `f ✕ x :: V` evaluates $f(x)$.
+then `f ✕ u :: V` evaluates $f(x)$.

 Such a general operator wouldn't be very good for a Haskell library.
 More specific functions
 have better type inference, better error messages and make code easier to read
 and navigate.
 Operator `✕` is supposed to mean tensor product followed by contraction,
-but there might be multiple sensible contractions, there might be multiple
+but there might be multiple sensible contractions, with no way to choose the
-possible representations of result.
+right one at each call site.
 Anyway, it is very useful for explaining things and demonstrating that
-quite a few operations are essentially the same.
+quite a few operations are actually the same one.

 Laws of linear map can now be translated to Haskell: